groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-python/README.md

 Microsoft Word | .DOCX<br />.DOCM<br />.DOC<br />.RTF | Microsoft Word 97-2021 and Microsoft 365 Word documents, including macro-enabled documents.
 Portable Document Format | .PDF | An open standard cross-platform format for documents that include formatted text, images, multimedia elements, and more.
 OpenDocument Text | .ODT | Documents created with a number of open source word processing applications, such as Writer from Apache OpenOffice and LibreOffice.
+Markdown | .MD | Files created using one of dialects of the Markdown language.
+HTML | .HTML | Files containing Hypertext Markup Language (HTML) that formats the structure of a webpage.
 Plain text | .TXT | Plain text files or text in the form of lines.

 In addition to rephrasing, GroupDocs.Rewriter Cloud can save the resulting document in various file formats other than the original, with formatting preserved (where applicable).